gitlabhq/gitlabhq/config/README.md

 # Configuration files Documentation

-Note that most configuration files (`config/*.*`) committed into [gitlab-ce](https://gitlab.com/gitlab-org/gitlab-ce) **would not be used** for [omnibus-gitlab](https://gitlab.com/gitlab-org/omnibus-gitlab).
+Note that most configuration files (`config/*.*`) committed into [gitlab-ce](https://gitlab.com/gitlab-org/gitlab-ce) **will not be used** for [omnibus-gitlab](https://gitlab.com/gitlab-org/omnibus-gitlab).
 Configuration files committed into gitlab-ce are only used for development.

 ## gitlab.yml

-You could find most of GitLab configuration here.
+You can find most of GitLab configuration settings here.

 ## mail_room.yml

-It's intended to be an ERB file because `mail_room` would use ERB to evaluate it before parsing it as a YAML file.
-It would try to read values from `gitlab.yml` so you should configure it there.
+This file is actually an YML wrapped inside an ERB file to enable templated values to be specified from `gitlab.yml`. mail_room loads this file first as an ERB file and then loads the resulting YML as its configuration.

 ## resque.yml

-It's called `resque.yml` for historical reason, and we're not using rescue at the moment.
-It's served as a **Redis configuration file** instead.
+This file is called `resque.yml` for historical reasons.
+We are **NOT** using Resque at the moment.
+It is used to specify Redis configuration values instead.